sergiovks/AntiVirus-Bypass-PowerShell-In-Memory-Injection/README.md

 [VirusTotal Scan 19/59](https://www.virustotal.com/gui/file/449a8fa6c25894a068b31a62399fda83093cdf430cad98ef579dd70d39df0907/detection)

-<h3>Before running the script you have to set the ExecutionPolicy to unrestricted:</h3>
+<h3>Before running the script you have to set the ExecutionPolicy of the target machine to unrestricted:</h3>

 ```
 powershell.exe